RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 />

-8. You can then see the JoinRequest and JoinAccept on ChirpStack page.
+8. You can then see the JoinRequest and JoinAccept on the ChirpStack page.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/38.chirpstack-console.png"